TerraMA2/terrama2/webapp/README.md

 Note: TerraMA2 web application uses NodeJS Sequelize ORM for handling database manipulation.
 Make sure you have PostgreSQL database and PostGIS spatial extension installed before.

-In order to execute, check available contexts names in [config/config.json](https://raw.githubusercontent.com/TerraMA2/terrama2/master/webapp/config/config.terrama2) (Feel free to add a new one following ).
+In order to execute, check available contexts names in [config/config.json](https://raw.githubusercontent.com/TerraMA2/terrama2/master/webapp/config/config.terrama2) (Feel free to add a new one following section [Configuration File](#configuration-file)).

 After that, run ```npm start ContextName``` where **ContextName** is a key pointing to context credentials.
 Example: